VolkanSah/SherlocksHome/README.md

 # SherlocksHome - Get all Bastards Version!
 This Black Python Script is not a game!
-It is a powerfull tool to chapter traffic betwien clients and evil .onion sites I use it for How to kill the Onion!
+It is a powerfull tool to chapter traffic between clients and evil .onion sites I use it for How to kill the Onion!
 Be carefull!
 To listen with sensors and identify connections accessing an evil .onion site, we use for this example: Python's Scapy library.
 Scapy allows us to capture, dissect and forge network packets. :smile: